Victorsloop/Rails-Practice-Code-Challenge-Travelatr/README.md

 	- The most recent 5 posts written about this destination
 	- A link to a featured post (this destination's post with the most likes)
 	- The average age of all unique bloggers who have written about this destination.
+	## show page for destination
+	Should be able to see the most recent 5 posts written about Average agre of all unique bloggers who have written about this destination

 Post: